katakombi/CardanoLive/catalyst/PLAN.md

 * Design and document a CardanoLive ISO upgrade procedure
 * Design and propose a sustainability model for ensuring continuous upgrades
+* Design how data can be exchanged between CardanoLinux and an external system.
+Which data is ok to share?

 ## Use Cases